 If your budget stretches to this player and not a penny more, you won't be disappointed.

 Read the full Astell & Kern A&norma SR25 MKII review

-Onkyo has been a well-known and esteemed name in audio for years, and for good reason.
-The Onkyo DP-X1A may not be the most compact device on this list, but we think it's the best MP3 player you can buy, offering lots of customizability, an intuitive interface, and fantastic sound quality.
+The Onkyo DP-X1A isn't the most compact device on this list, but we think it's one of the best MP3 players you can buy, offering lots of customizability, an intuitive interface, and fantastic sound.

-Let’s start with the design, which is pretty attractive.
-In general, the DP-X1A looks a little bit like a phone, but much thicker, and is completely optimized for audio use.
-How so?
-Well, for starters, it has two audio ports – one headphone jack and one balanced output for those interested in a cleaner and overall better quality sound.
-Additionally, the device has an easy-to-use volume wheel, as well as physical playback buttons and two microSD card slots for those with a sizable collection of music.
+The DP-X1A looks a little bit like a phone, but much thicker with two audio ports – one headphone jack and one balanced output for those interested in a cleaner and overall better quality sound.
+The device has an easy-to-use volume wheel, as well as physical playback buttons and two microSD card slots for those with a sizable collection of music.

 The player is built with a full version of Android 5.1, complete with features like Wi-Fi connectivity and the Google Play Store, which results in an MP3 Player that is to Android what the iPod Touch is to iOS.
 Unlike the iPod, however, the Onkyo DP-X1A is built for super-high-quality audio.

 Speaking of the sound quality, it's an absolute dream.
 It supports a range of music formats, including FLAC, OGG, WAV, MP3, ALAC, and more.
 In terms of hardware, the device has two chipsets, one to power the overall device, and one to handle the DAC and amplifier – resulting in a noise-free experience.